Bettomatt/CIP_FS25_211/README.md

 * Skips files that are already processed.

 ### **How to run**:
-Run the script, and it will process and filter the CSV files from `data/historic-data` and store the filtered JSON data in the `data/filtered-data` folder.
+The data needs to be fetched with the "historic_train_data" script first, afterwards run this script to process and filter the CSV files from `data/historic-data` and store the filtered JSON data in the `data/filtered-data` folder.

 ### fetch_weather.py
 Fetches **hourly historical weather data** for 30 Swiss cities from the **Open-Meteo API**.